rachael-adelson/cBay-backend/README.md

 # cBay-backend

 An OCaml backend application that powers cBay.
-Please see frontend repository for description of cBay.
+See cBay-frontend repository for description of cBay.

 Below you can find the API specification.
 This API can be used either through Postman for testing or from